 C. Deny the request.

 5.3 Failure to respond.
-If the District does not respond to a request within five (5) business days, the requestor may contact the PRO to determine the reason for the failure to respond.
+If the District does not respond to a request within five (5) business days, the requestor should contact the PRO to determine the reason for the failure to respond including verifying the District received the request.

 5.4 Additional Time.
 Additional time to respond may be needed based on the

-need to clarify the intent of the request, to locate and assemble the records, to redact confidential or exempt information, to prepare a withholding index, to notify third parties or agencies affected by the request and provide those parties/agencies with the opportunity to seek a court order preventing disclosure where appropriate, and/or to consult with the District’s legal counsel about whether the records are exempt from disclosure.
+need to clarify the records sought by the request, to locate and assemble the records, to redact confidential or exempt information, to prepare a withholding index, to notify third parties or agencies affected by the request and provide those parties/agencies with the opportunity to seek a court order preventing disclosure where appropriate, and/or to consult with the District’s legal counsel about whether the records are exempt from disclosure.
 The PRO should briefly explain the basis for the time estimated to respond.
 Should an extension of time be necessary to fulfill the request, the PRO will provide a revised estimate and explain the changed circumstances that make it necessary. .

 5.5 Scope of Request.
 In order to conserve taxpayer resources, if the District